pydio/pydio-doc-admin-guide/1_quick_start/5_connect_desktop_sync.md

 # Connect Cells Sync dekstop client

+## TODO

+Explain how to download / install

 ## Add a Pydio Cells Account

 In order to be able to synchronize data, you must configure the connection from your Cells Sync Client to your Cells server with a valid account.